sudosoph/docs/content/reference/proxy-contract.md

  * $2 will be the message arguments.
  * stdout is ignored.
  * a non-zero exit code will fail the message handling and any output to stderr will be reported as the reason.

+# Proxy disclosures

+* section.io currently does not support an authorized docker registry which results in the following:
+  * The proxy image must be publicly accessible to allow for development in the section.io Developer PoP.